 Laptop and back up hard drive are included in every big tour.
 The filter set we have used rather less, but it’s fun, under the right conditions.
-As memory cards for the cameras, we use almost exclusively SanDisk SD and now own everything from 4-128 GB.
-Here is the development so fast that we do not list these extra, just as little accessories, such as bellows, lens cloths, Beanbags, power strips, adapters etc.
+As memory cards for the cameras, we use almost exclusively SanDisk SD and everything from 4-128 GB.
+Here is the development so fast that we do not list these extra.
+Same for little accessories, such as bellows, lens cloths, Beanbags, power strips, adapters etc.

 A final advice on photoequipment for travellers:

 Photoequipment for Travellers does not always have to be new.
 We also bought some accessories used.
 But you should know it well.
 We also recommend you for larger purchases to go to your expert photo store.
-We have never regretted that, especially when there were problems.
+We have never regretted that.